hotrodorm/hotrod/hotrod-project/hotrod-generator/Temas.md

 7b.  accountDAO.update(Account a); // update by PK - OL with VERSION NUMBER
 7c.  accountDAO.update(Account a); // update by PK - OL with TIMESTAMP
 7d.  accountDAO.update(Account a, AccountBaseline baseline); // update by PK - OL with FULL ROW CHECK
-8.   accountDAO.update(Account a, Account example); // update by example
+8.   accountDAO.update(Account example, Account values); // update by example
 9.   accountDAO.update(Account a, Table t, BooleanExpression predicate); // update by example

 10a. accountDAO.delete(Integer id); // delete by PK